catherinelee95/SimpleCalc/README.md

+//////////Project Simple Calc//////////
-This is a test github version history
+This is a test github version history using a simple calculator with incomplete features.